Frequently asked questions about degrees

 I have a temporary identity number in Ladok.
 How do I apply for a degree?

-If you have protected identity via the Swedish Council for Higher Education's confidentiality group, submit your application as usual via Ladok for students.
+If you have protected identity via the Swedish Council for Higher Education's confidentiality group, you should submit your application as usual via Ladok for Student.

 Can I get my degree certificate in paper format?

-From 2020 onwards, SLU will only issue digital degree certificates.
-Your degree certificate will be sent to the email address you have registered in Ladok for students.
+As of 2020, SLU only issues electronic degree certificates.
+Your certificate will be sent to the email address you registered in Ladok for students.

-Certificates issued before 2 March 2020 are only available in paper format.
+Certificates issued before 2 March 2020 are only available as hardcopy.
 It is not possible to have such a certificate issued digitally.

 Can I include courses from other higher education institutions in my degree?